briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-6. _(F)_ This division applies to any taxpayer engaged in a business or profession in the Municipality, unless the taxpayer is an individual who resides in the Municipality or the taxpayer is an electric company, combined company, or telephone company that is subject to and required to file reports under Chapter 5745 of the ORC.
+6. _(F)_ This division applies to any taxpayer engaged in a business or profession in the Municipality, unless the taxpayer is an individual who resides in the Municipality or the taxpayer is an electric company, combined company, or telephone company that is subject to and required to file reports under [Chapter 5745][ORC Chapter 5745] of the Ohio R.C.

     1. _(1)_ Except as otherwise provided in division (F)(2) of this section, net profit from a business or profession conducted both within and without